alphasaft/Micro/docs/syntax.md

 ```

-Micro allows unary operators in a prefix form, as well as applied to nothing :
+Micro allows unary operators in a prefix form, as well as nullary operators (zero operands) :
 ```
 #print 0;   ## OK
 ?;          ## OK